mokadi-suryaprasad/Mastering_GCP/ComputeEngine/compute_engine_interview_questions.md

-# Compute Engine Interview Questions (Very Clear & Simple)
+# Compute Engine Interview Questions

 This document contains simple and clear explanations of Google Cloud Compute Engine concepts.
 Use this for interviews.